 Walk a Mile in My Shoes features a wide range of stories covering all aspects of life.
 From a Syrian refugee to a sex worker, a war veteran to a neurosurgeon, visitors are invited to walk a mile in the shoes of a stranger whilst listening to their story.
 Launching as a podcast on May 25th, episodes feature a separate, stand-alone story each week with over 150 stories/shoes collected so far.
 Listen to the host storytellers – among them nurses, neurosurgeons, farmers, bell ringers, driving instructors, florists and wheelchair basketball players – from the UK and across the world, immerse the listener in the stories of their lives.
 You can listen to the stories as a series of podcasts on acast and iTunes.

-To mark the launch of the podcasts, the Empathy Museum will tour the country with an immense shoebox containing a fully-functioning shoe shop; ‘Customers’ will be invited to temporarily exchange their own shoes for a pair belonging to a stranger, before donning a pair of headphones and taking a walk with a stranger’s shoes on their feet and their voice in the ears.
+To mark the launch of the podcasts in 2018, the Empathy Museum toured the country with an immense shoebox containing a fully-functioning shoe shop; ‘Customers’ were invited to temporarily exchange their own shoes for a pair belonging to a stranger, before donning a pair of headphones and taking a walk with a stranger’s shoes on their feet and their voice in the ears.

 "The act of squeezing into an unfamiliar and very personal item of clothing has the profound effect of bringing people closer together and, at a time when divisions are especially rife, building understanding and empathy."

-Among the stories to be aired on the podcasts and at the exhibitions:
+Among the stories aired on the podcasts and at the exhibitions:

 - Sian Philips, who works for RNLI on the Thames, revealing her experiences of rescuing people who have thrown themselves into the water and the ways in which they respond.
 This podcast is about life and death but with a light touch!